The Institute of Cancer Research (ICR) Modern slavery statement for the financial year 2024/25

 The main categories that we believe carry higher risks are office supplies, laboratory consumables and equipment, ICT equipment and some estates services, such as cleaning and security services.
 ICR continues to work on categorisation and identifying risk involved with its categories.
 Most of our contracts in these risk areas are sourced through the London Universities Purchasing Consortium (LUPC), and the consortium has focused resources on these areas.

 The ICR has identified the main categories of goods and services that present higher risk of human rights abuses.
-We will continue to advance our knowledge and understanding of these risks in collaboration with the LUPC and continue to progressively find and implement strategies to address such risks.
+We will continue to advance our knowledge and understanding of these risks in collaboration with the LUPC and other organisations continue to progressively find and implement strategies to address such risks.
 In some cases, such as cleaning, catering and security services, we continue to work in collaboration with our suppliers and consortium to protect workers from human rights abuses.

 • Employment is freely chosen;